 • Introduce operations with quick services in order to cater the department of young people.

 • Whose Money Is It Anyway A Case Study Analysis can take up add-on business in order to offer traditional things of Japan in a committed dining establishment locations.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive plans for old people and women.
+• Introduction of attractive plans for old individuals and females.

-• Introduction of complimentary card of subscription to offer package of special deal to its faithful clients.
+• Introduction of complimentary card of membership to use package of special deal to its devoted consumers.